Gope (actor)

-Gope (11 April 1913–1957) was an Indian actor of Hindi cinema.
+Gope (11 April 1913 – 19 March 1957) was an Indian actor of Hindi cinema.
 Starting his career with a small role in Insaan Ya Shaitaan (1933), directed by Moti Gidwani and produced by Eastern Arts Production, Gope went on to act in over one hundred forty films in a career spanning twenty-four years from 1933 to 1957.
 Several of his films were released following his death.

 Best known for his comedy roles, he is stated to be one of Hindi cinema's "most popular comedians".
 His acting in comic roles won him "critical and popular acclaim" and he soon became "the leading comedian of his time".
-His popularity assured him of being mentioned in the credit roll of films along with the main cast.
-He became famous for lip-syncing the popular number "Mere Piya Gaye Rangoon" (My Beloved Has Gone To Rangoon) from Patanga, playbacked by C. Ramchandra for Gope and by Shamshad Begum for Nigar Sultana.
+His popularity assured him of being mentioned in the credit role of films along with the main cast.
+He became famous after lip-syncing the popular number "Mere Piya Gaye Rangoon" from Patanga, given playback by C. Ramchandra for Gope and by Shamshad Begum for Nigar Sultana.